-Figure 2: Responses to the question "What best describes your job title?"
+Figure 2 Responses to the question 'What best describes your job title?'

 To further understand the respondent sample, individuals were asked to state their job title.
-Figure 2 shows that 44 respondents indicated that they are in a management role, ten engineering, five directorial and one technician.
-Five respondents stated other roles, which included two chief executive officers, two asset management roles and an advisor.
+Figure 2 shows that 44 respondents indicated that they were in a management role, 10 engineering, five directorial, and one technician.
+Five respondents stated 'other' roles, which included two Chief Executive Officers, two Asset Management roles, and an Advisor.